December 6, Reading 1 – 2 Chronicles 36

 Our good works, the jobs given to us in Jesus, were prepared _beforehand_ by God Himself (Ephesians 2:10).

-As well, we are all part of the royal priesthood (living stones, spiritual house, 1 Peter 2).
+We are all part of the royal priesthood (living stones, spiritual house, 1 Peter 2).

 Let us be encouraged in this by Him.
-Jesus sent His Spirit to encourage us in our service.

 We can be encouraged in reading of Josiah, he was a king who patterned Jesus in many ways.